-Traditional BPM ways of working focus on detailed upfront planning, requirements analysis, process analysis, process design, process implementation, and continuous improvement to adjust changes.
-In other words, take a waterfall approach to Business Process Management Here, the assumption is that all the requirements for the process work are fixed or known or complete.
-A lot of time and resources are spent upfront for achieving this illusion of a fixed or apparently complete list of requirements and plans, without actually delivering a single feature of a working product or service.
-By the time requirements are completely defined, signed-off and developed, business focus and market competition may have already been changed in response to an always changing business environment, or changing performance or value expectations.
-Organisations need to be agile in response to such changing business environment and expectations.
-We have therefore focused in this chapter on the question of why we need to be agile and where, how agile BPM could be applied, as well as how to establish an agile capability.
-Applying the Agile BPM way of thinking and working will ensure that the BPM CoE teams work in a faster way and applies kaizen principles of continuous improvement directly in their way of working.
-In that they learn from what they do and how, adapts and re-shapes their manner of delivering the project and involves stakeholders in a new way e.g. as co-participants in the process.
+Traditional BPM ways of working focus on detailed up-front planning, requirements analysis, process analysis, process design, process implementation, and continuous improvement to adjust changes.
+In other words, traditional takes a waterfall approach to BPM.
+Here, the assumption is that all the requirements for the process work are fixed, known, or complete.
+A lot of time and resources are spent up front for achieving this illusion of a fixed or apparently complete list of requirements and plans, without actually delivering a single feature of a working product or service.
+By the time requirements are completely defined, signed off, and developed, business focus and market competition may have already been changed in response to an always-changing business environment, or changing performance or value expectations.
+Organizations need to be agile in response to such changing business environments and expectations.
+We have, therefore, focused in this chapter on the question of why we need to be agile, when, and how Agile BPM could be applied, as well as how to establish an agile capability.
+Applying the Agile BPM way of thinking and working will ensure that the BPM CoE teams work in a faster way and apply Kaizen principles of continuous improvement directly in their way of working.
+In that, they learn from what they do and how, Agile adapts and reshapes their manner of delivering the project and involves stakeholders in a new way, for example, as coparticipants in the process.